akb825/DeepSea/modules/Scene/Scene/README-conversion.md

 		* `minY`: the minimum Y value for the upper-left position as a fraction of the height.
 Defaults to `viewport` `minY`.
 		* `maxX`: the maximum X value for the lower-right position as a fraction of the width.
 Defaults to `viewport` `maxX`.
 		* `maxY`: the maximum Y value for the lower-right position as a fraction of the height.
 Defaults to `viewport` `maxY`.
+* `screenSize`: the size of the main dimension for screen space.
+Defaults to 100.
+* `screenDimension`: the dimension `screensSize` is used for as `"Width"` or `"Height"`.
+The other dimension will be determined by the aspect ratio.
+Defaults to `"Height"`.